olliw42/mLRS-docu/docs/ELRS_RECEIVERS.md

     - Create additional entries with the following offsets and files.
 Note: the firmware.bin should use the 10000 offset. <br> <img src="images/ESP32_Flash.png">
     - Click program.
 - Once the firmware has been written sucessfully, power cycle the receiver/FC.
 The LED should blink to indicate that it is looking for a connection.
-    - Note: Binding can be done by holding down the button for four seconds if it doesn't connect automatically.
+    - ***Note***: Binding can be done by holding down the button for four seconds if it doesn't connect automatically.